germs-lab/germs-lab.github.com-bu/opportunities/index.md

 If you are interested in joining or collaborating with our team, you should contact [Adina Howe](mailto:germs.research@gmail.com).

 Currently, we are looking for candidates in all positions (postdocs, PhDs, Masters, and undergraduates).
+Please send a brief cover letter telling us about your interests and a CV or resume to [GERMS](mailto:germs.research@gmail.com).